fwinford/fwinford/README.md

 ## Welcome to my Github
 #### My name is Faith Winford and I'm a sophomore studying Computer Science & Philosophy at NYU.
 I'm currently learning about Github, and hope to contribute to more projects soon.
-I have exome experience with frontend through HTML/CSS/Java, and eventually want to make my own portfolio.
+I have some experience with frontend through HTML/CSS/Java, and eventually want to make my own portfolio.

 ![he_wants_that_cookie_so_bad_cover_](https://github.com/user-attachments/assets/0c130865-a444-4683-a1f9-c2a3c3fb5f47)
 <!--